Analysis

-The word comes from the Ancient Greek ἀνάλυσις (analysis, "a breaking-up" or "an untying;" from ana- "up, throughout" and lysis "a loosening").
+The word comes from the Ancient Greek ἀνάλυσις (analysis, "a breaking-up" or "an untying" from ana- "up, throughout" and lysis "a loosening").
 From it also comes the word's plural, analyses.

-As a formal concept, the method has variously been ascribed to Alhazen, René Descartes (Discourse on the Method), and Galileo Galilei.
+As a formal concept, the method has variously been ascribed to René Descartes (Discourse on the Method), and Galileo Galilei.
 It has also been ascribed to Isaac Newton, in the form of a practical method of physical discovery (which he did not name).

 The converse of analysis is synthesis: putting the pieces back together again in a new or different whole.

-Applications
+Science and technology

-Science
+Chemistry

 The field of chemistry uses analysis in three ways: to identify the components of a particular chemical compound (qualitative analysis), to identify the proportions of components in a mixture (quantitative analysis), and to break down chemical processes and examine chemical reactions between elements of matter.
 For an example of its use, analysis of the concentration of elements is important in managing a nuclear reactor, so nuclear scientists will analyze neutron activation to develop discrete measurements within vast samples.
 A matrix can have a considerable effect on the way a chemical analysis is conducted and the quality of its results.
 Analysis can be done manually or with a device.